-Does your PTO have trouble getting volunteers for events and programs?
+Does your Parent Teacher Organization (PTO) have trouble getting volunteers for events and programs?

 Do you find that it’s the same 5 or 10 parents pitching in each time and it’s a struggle to get new volunteers?